 Healthy cash flow is critical to the success of any construction project.
 While payments to the contracting team may be intermittent and are often delayed, there need to be enough liquid assets available to cover ongoing project costs.

 A quick look at bank statements doesn't tell the whole cash flow story.
 Even if a contractor's bank balances look healthy, financial disaster could be just a few bills away.
 Understanding the financial health of a contracting business takes a little more work, including an assessment of its cash flow over time.

 Cash flow refers to the money flowing into and out of a business.
 A healthy cash flow balances income and expenses, so there's always enough in the bank to cover costs.

-In order to ensure continued healthy cash flow throughout a project, contractors need to create and maintain a cash flow management plan.
-In this blog post, we will provide a comprehensive overview of a cash flow management plan, including its strategies for effective implementation.
+In order to ensure continued healthy cash flow throughout a project, contractors need to create and maintain cash flow management practices.
+In this blog post, we will provide a comprehensive overview of a cash flow management plan, including its cash flow strategies for effective implementation.
 By the end, you will have a clear understanding of why such a plan is necessary and how to ensure its success.

 What is a cash flow management plan?

 A cash flow plan is a crucial financial document for any construction project.
 It goes hand-in-hand with the project budget to determine how and when you'll spend on expenses.

 A cash flow plan details all the known income and expenses throughout a construction project and lays them out over time.
 It is similar to a cash flow forecast or cash flow projections, except that it's a living document that gets updated as the work progresses.